have an overall success

 rate of about

 More and more people are getting dental implants to replace missing teeth.
 They're a long-term solution that is imbedded in your jawbone, just like your natural teeth.
-They even go your natural teeth one better, since they can't develop cavities.
 Plus, unlike fixed bridges or removable dentures, dental implants will not affect neighboring healthy teeth or lead to bone loss in the jaw.
 If properly cared for, dental implants can last a lifetime.

 Dental implant surgery is, of course, surgery, and is best done by a trained surgeon.
 Your oral and maxillofacial surgeon (OMS) has the specialized education and training in the complexities of the bone, skin, muscles and nerves involved, to ensure you get the best possible results.
 A 2014 study suggests greater implant success rates when performed by a dental specialist.